-- ▶ What is Engagement?
-Engagement includes voluntary actions but it is broader and also comprises policy dialogue, informing agendas and reviews of progress, sharing technical expertise and involvement in public-private partnerships.
-Most BizMEF members are multi-sectoral, broad and inclusive. - Not a Performance Review of INDCs: No intention to grade or critique INDCs or the means followed to develop them.
-This is a "first time" outing for many national governments and our intention was to identify learnings and experiences - ► Business is special/different from other stakeholders: We are not "various actors."
-The special expectations of business arising from the Paris Agreement in terms of implementation and resource mobilization, and the expertise and reach of the private sector warrant a distinct consideration and set of arrangements
+- ► What is Engagement?
+Engagement includes voluntary actions but it is broader and also comprises policy dialogue, informing agendas and reviews of progress, sharing technical expertise and involvement in public-private partnerships - ▶ Not a Performance Review of INDCs: No intention to grade or critique INDCs or the means followed to develop them.
+This is a "first time" exercize for many: the intention was to identify learnings and experiences - ▶ Business is special/different from other stakeholders: We are not "various actors."
+The special expectations arising from the Paris Agreement of business in terms of implementation and resource mobilization, and the expertise and reach of the private sector warrant a distinct consideration and set of arrangements

-USCIB - BizMEF Discussion Paper
+USCIB - BizMEF Paper

-- ► How engagement with business community can strengthen development and understanding of INDCs at national level; and - Explores possibilities to mainstream engagement of business and other non-state stakeholders in the international review of (I)NDCs individually and collectively
+- ► How engagement with business community can strengthen development and understanding of (I)NDCs at national level; and, - Explores possibilities to mainstream engagement of all non-state stakeholders in the international review of (I)NDCs individually and collectively.